arielsalminen/vue-design-system/README.md

 ### `Components`

 The exact same rules apply to both `Components` and `Elements`.
-From Vue.js’s perspective these are all *“components”*, but for the sake of communication between different teams, diciplines and stakeholders we need a set of unified terms and hierarchy for the system.
+From Vue.js’s perspective these are all *“Vue Components”*, but for the sake of communication between different teams, diciplines and stakeholders we need a set of unified terms and hierarchy for the system.

 To better understand the difference, see [System Hierarchy section](https://github.com/viljamis/vue-design-system#system-hierarchy).